sravya267/Portfolio/index.md

 ## Portfolio

-A collection of my projects.
-Join me as I experiment, fumble, and occasionally stumble upon something unexpectedly cool.
+A few fun and a few unconventional data projects where I fumble, experiment, and occasionally land on something surprisingly cool!

 ---